 The Fund has exposure to these risks through its investment in the CIF and buy-in policies.
-For detailed risk disclosures relating to the Fund's investments within the CIF, please refer to the separate CIF disclosures.
+For detailed risk disclosures relating to the Fund's investments within the CIF, please refer to the separate CIF disclosures in the CIF financial statements appended to this report.